 Any application made to the Court requires that an Application and an Affidavit in Support of the Application be filed.
 There is a filing fee.

-Provincial Court Civil Mediation Rules
+Court of Justice Civil Mediation Rules